diku-dk/futhark/docs/usage.rst

   futhark-pyopencl --library futlib.fut

-This will create a file ``futlib.py``, which contains Python code that definites a class named ``futlib``.
+This will create a file ``futlib.py``, which contains Python code that defines a class named ``futlib``.
 This class defines one method for each entry point function (see :ref:`entry-points`) in the Futhark program.
 After the class has been instantiated, these methods can be invoked to run the corresponding Futhark function.
 The reason for why